 Understanding The Loan Estimate

-Once you’ve sent your purchase agreement back to your lender, you’ll be sent a loan estimatewithin 3 business days.
-If you haven’t locked a rate up to this point with RateShieldSMApproval, this is usually the first time many lenders will allow you to lock your rate.
+Once you’ve sent your purchase agreement back to your lender, you’ll be sent a loan estimate within 3 business days.
+This is usually the first time many lenders will allow you to lock your rate.
 If you choose to let it float to a time closer to closing and make the bet that rates won’t go up, the rate on your estimate will be marked as floating, and the interest rate will be based on current rates.
 This is important to note because until you lock the interest rate, all of the costs can change.

 Once your interest rate is locked, actual lending costs can only change very minimally, if at all, based on strict federal regulations.
 However, third-party costs such as those for an appraisal, homeowners insurance and title services may change by as much as 10% between your loan estimate and final closing disclosure.
 You can shop for your homeowners insurance policy as well as title services, among other things.
 This could help you control your loan cost to an extent.